Naviband: 2015-2016: Becoming a band, "Heta zyamlya" and rise to popularity in Belarus

-In January 2015, Naviband won the Belarusian music prize Lira for "Best Song in Belarusian Language" for their single "Abdymi myane"..
-Not much later, Arciom Lukjanienka and Ksienija Žuk were joined by Aliaksandr Taboĺski (production, electric guitar), Uladzislaŭ Čaščavik (bass), and Uladzimir Biehier (drums) and started to transform the duet into a band.
-The group subsequently performed "Fa-fa-fa" and "Abdymi myane" on the CTV programme At the same place at the same time.
+In January 2015, NaviBand won the Belarusian music prize Lira for "Best Song in Belarusian Language" for their single "Abdymi miane".
+Not much later, Artsiom and Kseniya were joined by Aliaksandr Tabolski (producer, electric guitar player), Uladzislaŭ Čaščavik (bass), and Uladzimir Beher (drums), Yaroslav Tomilo (sound engineer) ...and began turning the duet into a band.

-In recognition of their rising popularity, Naviband were invited as a participant at one of the concert at the Slavianski Bazaar in Vitebsk.
-In addition to solo performances in Belarusian cities, the group also held solo concerts in Prague, Warsaw, Moscow and St. Petersburg and performed at the Wild Mint Festival and Bardauskaja Vosień.
+In recognition of their rising popularity, Naviband was invited as a participant at one of the concerts at the Slavianski Bazaar in Vitebsk.
+In addition to solo performances in Belarusian cities, the group also held solo concerts in Prague, Warsaw, Kiyev and performed at the Wild Mint Festival and Bardauskaja Vosień.
 In September 2015, the group won the competitive part of the Basowiszcza festival of Belarusian rock music.

 In November 2015, Naviband released the single "Heta Ziamlya" (This land), which went to the finals of the national selection for the Eurovision Song Contest-2016.
 In February 2016, Naviband was announced as a participant in the Belarusian selection with the song "Heta Ziamlya".
 They eventually placed fourth in the national final.

-February 14, 2016 sold-out solo concert in Minsk club Re:Public.
+February 14, 2016, sold-out solo concert in Minsk club Re:Public.
 A recording of that concert was released as a live album later that year.
-In June, they met English singer and actress Joss Stone in Minsk, singing "Abdymi myane".
+In June, they met English singer and actress Joss Stone in Minsk, singing "Abdymi miane".
 In July 2016, Naviband performed "Nash motiv" as a duet during the Slavianski Bazaar concert Vitebsk gathers friends.

 At the end of 2016, Naviband again declared their desire to represent Belarus at the Eurovision Song Contest-2017.